konstructio/gitops-catalog/README.md

     - Security
     - Storage
     - Testing
+  - **k3d**: set to `false` if the application can't be installed on a k3d cluster.
+If omitted, we assume it can be installed on a k3d cluster.
 - Create a new directory with your new application's name in your fork.
   - Add, and organize your Argo CD gitops file(s) into it, if any.
 - Create a pull request with the changes from your branch to our main branch.